 Technology seems to be everywhere these days.
 Although it is a great tool, sometimes we may not have access, or one simply wants their child to have a break from screens for a while.
-Here are some educational activities families can do at home without involving technology.
+Here are some educational, technology-free activities families can do at home.

 Cook and bake: Get the kids involved in meal planning and preparation.
 Depending on their ages, they can assist with reading the recipe, measuring the ingredients, or putting it all together.
 Encourage children to follow the My Plate food guide.
 Choose fruits, vegetables, proteins, and calcium to use in your recipes and talk about why healthy eating is important.